No Helmet, No Contributory Negligence, No Brainer

 When Not Wearing a Cycle Helmet Makes No Difference To The Injury

-In the case of Smith v Finch, in the High Court, the Claimant, a pedal cyclist was riding his bicycle when he was involved in a collision with a Yamaha 600cc motorcycle ridden by the Defendant.
+In the case of Smith v Finch, in the High Court, the claimant, a pedal cyclist, was riding his bicycle when he was involved in a collision with a Yamaha 600cc motorcycle ridden by the defendant.
 The pedal cyclist sustained serious head injuries.

-The Defendant, who was the only witness to the accident and who suffered a fractured left forearm.
-The Defendant contends that the Claimant emerged from a Road to his left and diagonally opposite the driveway and pedalled into the Road at a time when it was too late for the Defendant to avoid the collision.
+The pedal cyclist was not wearing a cycle helmet.
+The defendant, who was the only witness to the accident and who suffered a fractured left forearm, contends that the claimant emerged from a road to his left and diagonally opposite the driveway and pedalled into the road at a time when it was too late for the defendant to avoid the collision.

 The Latest Bike Safety Equipment